Best LiPo Batteries for Micro FPV Drones (1S, 2S, 3S, 4S | 300mAh to 1000mAh)

 • Value: 3/5

 Same performance to the 450mah variant, but being labelled as a 520mah, and only 2 grams heavier made me wonder if this is too good to be true.
-And my testing does suggest it’s a much smaller pack – only around 500mah.
-For an extra $2 you are only getting 50mah more, you might as well just get the GNB 450mah.
+And my testing did suggest it’s smaller than advertised – only around 500mah.
+For an extra $2 you are only getting 50mah more, you are better off getting the GNB 4S 450mah.

 GNB 4S 650mAh HV